spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/vmware-vsphere-airgap-instructions.md

     palette ec install
     ```

-Complete all the Palette CLI steps outlined in the [VMware Install Instructions](../install-on-vmware/install.md) guide
-from the airgap support VM.
+Complete all the Palette CLI steps outlined in the [Install Palette](./install.md) guide from the airgap support VM.

 :::info